funcool/clojure.jdbc/docs/user-guide.rst

 ============

 As usual, clj.jdbc offers two ways to send queries to a database.
-But in this section only will be explained the basic and the most usual way to make queries: using a ``query`` function.
+But in this section only will be explained the basic and the most usual way to make queries using a ``query`` function:

 .. code-block:: clojure